China–South Korea relations: Background

+Diplomatic relations between the Qing dynasty and the Korean Empire were established on September 11, 1899, but relations were halted in 1905 as a result of the Eulsa Treaty that made Korea a Japanese protectorate and which was then annexed by the Empire of Japan in 1910.
+Later, the Republic of China government recognized the formation of the Provisional Government of the Republic of Korea on April 13, 1919, as one of the participants of the Cairo Conference, which resulted in the Cairo Declaration.
+One of the main purposes of the Cairo Declaration was to create an independent Korea, free from Japanese colonial rule.
+Bilateral diplomatic relations between the Government of the Republic of Korea and the Republic of China were re-established in 1948, just after the foundation of the First Republic, hence making China, the first country to recognize the Republic of Korea as the sole legitimate government of Korea.
+During the Cold War, the People's Republic of China recognized only the Democratic People's Republic of Korea (North Korea) while South Korea in turn recognized only the Republic of China (Taiwan).

 Korean War

 The newly established People's Republic of China participated in the Korean War between 1950 and 1953, sending the People's Volunteer Army to fight alongside the Soviet Union against the United States and United Nations troops in October 1950.
-It successfully drove the UN forces out of North Korea, but its own offensive into the South itself was repelled.
+It successfully drove the invading UN forces out of North Korea, but its own invasion of the South itself was repelled.
 The participation of the PVA strained relations between South Korea and China.
 The Korean War concluded in July 1953, resulting in the establishment of the Korean Demilitarized Zone, and the eventual withdrawal of Chinese forces from the Korean Peninsula.
 However, US troops have still remained in South Korea to this day.

 Cold War

 Throughout the Cold War, there were no official relations between the PRC and ROK.
 The PRC maintained close relations with North Korea, and South Korea maintained diplomatic relations with the Republic of China in Taiwan.
 This hindered trade between Seoul and Beijing, because South Korea was unable to protect its citizens and business interests in China without some form of international agreements.
 Beijing's economic needs involving South Korea were initially eclipsed by those of Moscow.